 Cleaning Vinyl Siding With Vinegar

-Distilled white vinegar mixed with water will kill mold, cut through grease, and lift mild stains.
+Distilled white vinegar mixed with water will kill mold, cut through grease, and lift mold stains.
 You should mix approximately 7 parts water with 3 parts vinegar to create your all natural detergent.
-Then use a sponge, brush, or cloth to apply it to siding.
+Then use a sponge, brush, or soft cloth to apply it to siding.